kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Facebook New Feeds.md

 	for follower in followers:
 		DB.insertNewsFeed(tweet, follower)
 ```
 - The **advantage** is that It significantly reduces read operations.
-To efficiently handle this, users have to maintain a Long Poll request with the server for receiving the updates
 ###### Time Complexity
 - **Get Feed: Only 1 DB Read**
 - **Post Feed**: N times of DB Writes, benefit is it can be done within consumer as async task, user doesn't have to wait
 ###### Disadvantage
 - A possible problem with this approach is that when a user has millions of followers (a celebrity-user), the server has to push updates to a lot of people.
+- DB write is usually slower than DB Read
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI5MDgxMDkxMCwtMjAwMDE1OTEwNSwxNz
+eyJoaXN0b3J5IjpbMTA1MjQ1ODg0MCwtMjAwMDE1OTEwNSwxNz
 YzMDA0NzA5LDExMjQ3NzIxNDEsLTEwMjQ5MTM4MDcsLTIxMjQz
 MzI0MjAsLTI4MDk1Mzc5NCwzNTQzNzM3NDYsLTE1MDM2NTE1Nz
 YsMTgwNTAyNjMyNCw5MjU1NzA0ODIsLTIwNDU5NTE2NzcsLTkw